-Question 12, PARK OR SITE NAME - What is/will be the name of the park.
+Question 12, Name of the Park - What is/will be the name of the park.
 Provide locational information for the park, including the address, section/township/range, and latitude/longitude (should match the information on the LWCF Boundary Map).
+Use decimal degree for latitude and longitude.